Eldriann/CSFML_example/README.md

 # CSFML_example
-Example in how to use the engine
+Example for how to use the mysfml engine

-Simple exemple where you control a player with the LEFT, RIGHT arrow keys You can jump if you are touching the ground by pressing SPACE
+Simple exemple where you control a player with the LEFT, RIGHT arrow keys You can jump if you are touching the ground by pressing the SPACE key

 The player will change color based on an image only when moving